turboportal/scratch-render/README.md

+# TurboWarp/scratch-render

-scratch-render modified for use in [TurboWarp](https://turbowarp.org/)
+scratch-render modified for use in [TurboWarp](https://turbowarp.org/).
+We've optimized some operations and added a lot of options.

-Changes to upstream:

- - faster pen line rendering (by buffering)
- - "High Quality Render"/"High Quality Pen" mode

 ## Setup